Bambleweeny57/ZXEightyZON/README.md

 ## 🔧 Key Features

 - **Sound Chip**: YM2149F (AY-3-8912 compatible, timing-accurate)
-- **Address Decoding**: Simple A4 (with optional A14,A15 for other PSG interfaces) decoding, mirroring ZON-X81 behavior
+- **Address Decoding**: Simple A4 (with optional A14, A15 for other PSG interfaces) decoding, mirroring ZON-X81 behavior
-- **GAL coded address decoding**: Support for all 4 main ZON X latch and data address combinations with option to add others without schematic changes
+- **GAL-coded address decoding**: Supports all 4 main ZON-X latch and data address combinations, with option to add others without schematic changes
 - **Stereo Output Configuration**:
   - Channel A: Always routed to **Left**
   - Mixed Channel: Selectable via jumper—either **Channel B** or **Channel C**
   - Right Channel: Automatically assigned to the **non-mixed** channel
     - If **B is mixed**, then **C is Right**
     - If **C is mixed**, then **B is Right**
 - **Noise Channel Nomination**:
   - Jumper-based selection of B or C as the mixed/noise channel